JonFD4/Connect4/README.md

 ---

 ### Essentials
-Things to Remember When Deploying Heroku App
+Things to remember when deploying Heroku App

 - Code must be in the `run.py` file.
 - Dependencies must be in the `requirements.txt` file.